Los Angeles, CA

 Killefer Flammang Architects

-MATT’s team has partnered with Loyola High School, the oldest continuously run educational institution in Southern California, to build a new facility that will provide space for mass, school assemblies, standardized testing and private events.
-This one-story, multi-purpose facility will benefit from two large kitchens, a high-end sound and lighting system and projector screens.
-The assembly hall will boast a high, artful, slotted wood ceiling.
-A multicolored brick and precast concrete exterior with arched windows and detail design elements in the façade will echo the Gothic aesthetic of the two older buildings on campus, which have stood on the site for over 100 years.
+MATT’s team partnered with Loyola High School, the oldest continuously run educational institution in Southern California, to demolish an existing building and construct a new two-story, multi-purpose facility that provides space for mass, school assemblies, standardized testing and private events.
+A multicolored brick and precast concrete exterior with arched windows and detail design elements in the façade echoes the defensive battlement aesthetic of the two older, Gothic buildings on campus, which have stood on the site for almost 100 years.